Deployment

 --user enoch

-Edit /etc/enoch/config.json before enabling the service.
+The script defaults to those paths when you omit the flags.
+Edit /etc/enoch-control-plane/config.json before enabling the service.
 Replace every placeholder token and URL.

 Configure required secrets

-Generate distinct values for omx_inbound_bearer_token, completion_callback_token, and worker_wake_gate_bearer_token:
+Generate distinct values for control_api_bearer_token, completion_callback_token, and worker_wake_gate_bearer_token:

 python3 -c "import secrets; print(secrets.token_urlsafe(48))"